LasLabs/odoo-connector-easypost/connector_easypost/README.rst

 * Add a default EasyPost connection to span all companies
 * Mass address verification
 * Label import operates in Shipment context, due to needing selected rate info not within PostageLabel
-* Shipment buy workflow is a little ghetto with the intermediary wizard
-* Logic to get package weight currently queries the parent stock.picking for this data

 Bug Tracker
 ===========